spyren/Mecrisp-Cube/README.md

 #### Mount the Firefly SBC
 Solder the Firefly to the perfboard bottom layer.

-#### Mount USB Breakout
+#### Mount USB Charger
-Glue (hot glue, mounting tape) the USB Breakout or the Adafruit Micro-Lipo Charger to the perfboard bottom layer.
+Solder the Adafruit Micro-Lipo Charger to the perfboard.
+If the battery has a molex connector, no wiring/solderin is required.

+#### Mount the DCDC Converter

+#### Mount the Current Sensor
+Remove the screw terminal.

+#### Mount the Motor Driver
+Remove the screw terminals.
+Capacitor

-#### Wire the buttons to the dongle
+#### Wire the buttons to the SBC
 Wire the button rows and columns to the dongle.

 |*Description*|*Dongle*|*Function* | *Calculator* |